snowdamiz/clippy-mono/PROJECT_STRUCTURE.md

 - AppSignal or Sentry for error tracking
 - Phoenix LiveDashboard for real-time metrics
 - Observer for Erlang VM monitoring
-- Supabase Dashboard for database metrics
+- pgAdmin or DBeaver for database monitoring
 - Chrome Extension analytics (opt-in)